avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 ## Motivation

 [ACP-77 (Reinventing Subnets)](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets) opens the door to managing an L1 validator set (stored on the P-Chain) from any chain on the Avalanche Network.
-The P-Chain allows a Subnet to specify a "validator manager".
+The P-Chain allows a Subnet to specify a "validator manager" if it is converted to an L1 using `ConvertSubnetToL1Tx`.
 This `(blockchainID, address)` pair is responsible for sending Warp messages contained within `RegisterL1ValidatorTx` and `SetL1ValidatorWeightTx` on the P-Chain.
 This enables an on-chain program to add, modify the weight of, and remove validators.

 On each validator set change, the P-Chain is willing to sign an `AddressedCall` to notify any on-chain program tracking the validator set.
 On-chain programs must be able to interpret this message, so they can trigger the appropriate action.
 The 2 kinds of `AddressedCall`s [defined in ACP-77](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#p-chain-warp-message-payloads) are `L1ValidatorRegistrationMessage` and `L1ValidatorWeightMessage`.